GLVis/web/src/options-and-use.md

 all the y-components, etc.

 Finally, the function can be loaded from a data collection.
-Start with loading the collection as for [visualization of mesh](#visualizing-meshes) and specify name of the field through the `-g` parameter.
+Start with loading the collection as for [visualization of meshes](#visualizing-meshes) and specify name of the field through the `-g` parameter.

 ## Visualizing quadrature data